Global Volunteers Nepal Inaugural Team Reports on Teaching in Kathmandu

-Global Volunteers’ Team One finished their first week of work on our inaugural Nepal service program in Kathmandu!
-They share their reflections so far in their team journal:
+Global Volunteers’ Team One shares their reflections on their first week of work on our inaugural Nepal service program in Kathmandu!

 Saturday – Nepal Arrival